20th Century to Present

 When he was ten years old, his family moved to Newark.
 Murphy was 16 years old when the Civil War began.
 He enlisted as a private in the 13th New Jersey Regiment and served for three years.
 He participated in the Battles of Antietam, Chancellorsville and Gettysburg and out west at Missionary Ridge and Lookout Mountain.
 In his first battle at Antietam, his regiment fought in the famous cornfield and around the Dunker Church.
 At Gettysburg, they fought with the rest of the XII Corp against Confederate General Ewell's Corp at Culp's Hill.
 By the time he mustered out in 1865, Murphy had been promoted to first lieutenant.

 When he returned home, Murphy went into business.
 Murphy & Company was nationally known as a varnish business.
 He married Janet Colwell in 1868.
 Murphy also became active in Republican politics in Newark.
 In the 1890's, he became very powerful politically in Northern New Jersey.
-In 1900, Murphy, along with current governor Foster Voorhees, were members of the Republican National Convention in Philadelphia which nominated William McKinley and Teddy Roosevelt for president and vice-president.
+In 1900, Murphy, along with current governor Foster Voorhees, was members of the Republican National Convention in Philadelphia which nominated William McKinley and Teddy Roosevelt for president and vice-president.

 In 1901, he ran for governor and easily defeated Democratic Newark Mayor, James M. Seymour.
 As governor, Murphy brought his business sense and organizational skills to Trenton.
 He was also very friendly toward businesses and corporations.
 He improved child safety laws and education.
 It was also a period of progressive that was sweeping the nation.
 Mayor Mark Fagen of Jersey City was calling for equal taxation, especially by railroads.
 Of course, railroad corporations were among the most powerful in the country at the time.
 Fagen accused the Republican Party of being controlled by the railroads.
 Sweeping reforms would begin under Murphy's administration.